Detective-Mystery Films are usually considered

 George C. Scott (as Justin, who believed that he was Sherlock Holmes)

-Hound of the Baskervilles aired on ABC-TV
+- The Hound of the Baskervilles (1972) (ABC-TV

-in early 1972, with Stewart Granger as Holmes.
-Christopher Plummer
+movie), with Stewart Granger as Holmes

-Blaze (1977).
-Sherlock Holmes also appeared in various TV episodes:
+- Sherlock Holmes also appeared in various TV episodes:

 in the cartoon series Teenage Mutant Ninja Turtles, in the